hanifahuq/predicting-diagnosis/README.md

-# predicting-diagnosis
+# Predicting Diagnosis

-This project aims to find the best performing model to predict diagnosis based on MRI features of brain regions.
+This project aims to find the best performing model to predict diagnosis (Alzheimer's Disease/ Mild Cognitive Impairment/ Control) based on MRI features of brain regions.

 Further information about the background, aims and results can be found in the powerpoint presentation.